 Many homeowners in Philadelphia receive repeated calls, letters, and visits from “We Buy Houses” residential property wholesalers offering cash for their homes or other property they own.
 Often, these wholesalers target people who are going through financial hardship and use high-pressure tactics to convince homeowners to sign agreements for their homes.
-They target homeowners in neighborhoods with rising home values, especially in Black and Latinx communities.
+They also target homeowners in neighborhoods with rising home values, especially in Black and Latinx communities.

 These wholesalers often offer far less than the actual value of their property.
 As a result, long-time homeowners lose valuable wealth and family homes are lost.
 On December 1, 2020, Mayor Kenney signed a new law that curbs the worst abuses in this industry.
 The law has several parts.